 PIL sent its final response letter on 23 October 2023.
 PIL didn't uphold the complaint.
-PIL said Mr M had a high capacity for loss as he was an experienced investor, had an unencumbered property and significant funds.
-His pension and ISA had increased in value.

-In total, £92,565.57 had been paid into the pension and its value as at 23 August 2023 was £137,951.67.
-And £65,439.88 had been paid into his ISA which was encashed in July 2023 for £60,134.60.
-Withdrawals of £7,000 had been made, giving a total value of £67,134.60.
-If Mr M's funds had been invested more cautiously, he'd be worse off due to falls in the value of fixed interest funds and corporate bonds.
+PIL said Mrs M had a high capacity for loss as she had an unencumbered property and significant funds.
+Her pension had increased in value.
+The total amount paid in was £50,841.03 and the value as at 26 August 2023 was £52,169.29.
+If Mrs M's funds had been invested more cautiously, she'd be worse off due to falls in the value of fixed interest funds and corporate bonds.
 PIL didn't agree the adviser's service had been lacking.
-Mr M had made a request to encash his ISA late on 3 July 2023 which was actioned the following day.
-The ISA provider had accepted responsibility for the delay in encashment and had calculated a loss of £841.33 which had been paid into Mr M's ISA in October 2023.
-The provider also paid further sums for lost interest and distress and inconvenience.

-Mr M was unhappy with PIL's response.
-There were further exchanges but matters weren't resolved and Mr M referred his and Mrs M's complaints to us.
-We've dealt with Mrs M's complaint under separate reference.
+Mrs M was unhappy with PIL's response.
+There were further exchanges but matters weren't resolved and the complaint was referred to us.

 One of our investigators looked into what had happened.
 He issued his view on 18 November 2024.
 He didn't uphold the complaint.
-Mr M disagreed with the investigator's findings so the complaint has been referred to me to decide.
+Mrs M disagreed with the investigator's findings so the complaint has been referred to me to decide.